nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-chain-exception.md

 </extension>
 ```

-These filters are strictly written in MVEL template or expression starting by '`expr:`'.
+These filters are strictly written in MVEL template or expression starting by `expr:`.

 Exception is cached into the operation context and can be used into filters: